Lolla's head chef Johanne Siy has been crowned Asia's Best Female Chef

-Ahead of the reveal of the prestigious Asia’s 50 Best Restaurants list on March 28, Lolla’s head chef Johanne Siy has been named Asia’s Best Female Chef.
+Ahead of the reveal of the prestigious Asia’s 50 Best Restaurants list on March 28, Lolla’s head chef Johanne Siy has been named Asia’s Best Female Chef for 2023.
 Siy is the first Singapore-based chef to bag the award, which recognises women who have made their mark on the gastronomy world with their talent and expertise.

 Siy, who was born in Dagupan in the Philippines, took the helm at Lolla in 2020 and quickly drew attention with her innovative creations bursting with bold, punchy flavours.
 Under her leadership, Lolla gained rave reviews and climbed to 75th place on the Asia’s 50 Best Restaurants list in 2022.
 Highlights on the restaurant’s menu — which showcases Mediterranean-inspired cuisine — include crab relleno with aligue sauce (a Filipino fermented paste) and kaffir lime; avocado with smoked eel and eel consomme; and sea urchin pudding with squid ink custard.